Experiments in Humanitarian Humanities

 Trained in higher education in emergency settings, I had the pleasure of teaching refugee learners in Kakuma camp in the north of Kenya as part of Professor Jeremy Adelman's Massive Open Online Course (MOOC) Global History Lab, from 2016 to 2017.
 This was a formative experience out of which my commitment to providing access to history learning in non-traditional settings arises.
 Humanitarian history-in-action (different from the history of humanitarianism) is a new field with much potential to which I am excited to contribute.

-History Dialogue Project
+History Dialogues Project

 This course brings together students across countries, cultures, language barriers, and disciplinary boundaries to learn together and support each other in conducting their individual research projects and resulting presentations.
 The transnational, digital setup helps students not only to access this discussion and see through the eyes of their diverse classmates, but also to problem solve together and gain confidence and facility interacting in a digital and international environment.